SpeedTree is a third-party product by IDV Inc, which provides prebuilt tree Assets and modeling software focused specifically on trees.

-To make billboards cast shadows correctly, during the shadow caster pass, billboards are rotated to face the light direction (or light position in the case of point light) instead of facing the camera.
+To make billboards cast shadows correctly, Unity rotates billboards during the shadow caster pass to make them face the light direction (or light position in the case of point light) instead of facing the camera.

-_Billboard object in the Hierarchy window, and tweak these options in the Inspector of the Billboard Renderer, just as you would with a normal Mesh Renderer.
+To change the billboard shadow options of instantiated SpeedTree GameObjects, select the billboard GameObject in the Hierarchy window and tweak these options in the Inspector of the Billboard Renderer.

-Trees painted on the terrain will inherit billboard shadow options from the prefab.
+The trees you paint on a Terrain inherit billboard shadow options from the Prefab.
+Use

 BillboardRenderer.receiveShadows to alter these options at runtime.

-Known Issues: As with any other renderers, the receive shadows option has no effect while using deferred rendering, billboards will always receive shadows in deferred path.
+Known issues: As with any other renderer, the Receive Shadows option has no effect while using deferred rendering.
+Billboards always receive shadows in deferred path.

 Added information about SpeedTree 8 and related links